Ledgerback/Platform-Coop/Web3-and-Coops/Possible Synergies.md

 23. A cooperative using a token curated registry to create a curated list of items in a multistakeholder model where requestors are members and curators are members.
 24. A cooperative using OrgTech to handle their corporate governance matters.
 25. A cooperative federation funding local cooperatives developing a search engine that can be paid for with cryptocurrency
+26. A cooperative (e.g., Fairmondo or CoopExchange) developing a blockchain-based marketplace on the Ethereum blockchain with 0x.

 ## Resources